Shicheng-Guo/BIS180L_web/_posts/2019-05-16-Illumina-Day-2.md

 `samtools sort` -- sort BAM files; required by many downstream programs
 `samtools index` -- create an index for quick access; required by many downstream programs
 `samtools idxstats` -- summarize reads mapping to each reference sequence
-`samtools mpileup` -- count the number of matches and mismatches at each position
+`samtools mpileup` -- count the number of matches and mismatches at each position `samtools addreplacerg` -- add/replace read group identifiers in a BAM file

 And more